 The journal is published by the Institute of International Relations Prague.
 It is indexed in Scopus, C.E.E.O.L., ProQuest, Ebsco Political Science Complete, DOAJ, and other databases.

 The journal currently publishes issues in Czech and English.
-4/2019 is in English and 1/2020 is going to be in Czech.
+1/2020 is in Czech and 2/2020 is going to be in English.

 This issue presents two original Research Articles focusing on the recent international identity constrution of the Czech Republic & Slovakia and Estonia, a Discussion Article critically engaging with Timothy Snyder’s book The Road to Unfreedom.
 Russia, Europe, America, and four Book Reviews of recent scholarship.